jackdewinter/pymarkdown/readme.md

   - 90a but split with char escape that is newline
 - code span
   - multiple lengths of ticks, whitespace
-- coalesce with blank lines in fenced code block?

 ## Bugs - Character Entities